Anambra commissioner, traders on warpath over market election

 Reacting when contacted, the committee chairman, Ochiogu, said, ” those aggrieved members their annoyance is because I refused to bring out the money that comes in for us to share”

 “I have put infrastructure in the market, water, power supply and security.
-Before we came in every time there will be burglary in the market but today it has become impossible”
+Before we came in every time there will be burgulary in the market but today it has become impossible”

 “Money they say I give to the Commissioner is not true, what they want is any money that comes into the market we share and I say capital No and that is their grudges”.